moontails/DataVisualizerHack/README.md

 # YelpVisualizerHack

-
+My hack at #HackIllinois

+Motivation - to help users better understand the reviews for a business when they make a search.

-Worked on analyzing reviews from the yelp dataset, performing keyword extraction, sentiment analysis and generating a word cloud for beter summarization/visualization of the reviews.
+Summary - Worked on analyzing reviews from the yelp dataset, performing keyword extraction, sentiment analysis and generating a word cloud for beter summarization/visualization of the reviews.

 Steps -
 - You can download the dataset at http://www.yelp.com/dataset_challenge